ananth-repos/machine-learning/README.md

 # Machine-Learning
 My machine learning notes &amp; projects.
+All my code are using python 3.

 The folders are organized as follows.
 Each topic or method has a separate folder.
 Within that folder there are 3 sub-folders: